-- Dust with flour and use a rolling pin to roll the dough into a large rectangle about 14 inches wide x 19 inches long.
-Spread 6 tablespoons butter across the dough in an even layer all the way out to the edges.
+- Spread butter across the dough in an even layer all the way out to the edges.

 - In a small bowl combine brown sugar, cinnamon and salt.
 Sprinkle mixture across the butter in an even layer.

-- Roll dough tightly forming a log from the short end of the rectangle (so the 14 inch side is going to be the side you start rolling.
-You'll end up with a log about 15 inches long.
+- Roll dough tightly forming a log (so the 18 inch side is going to be the side you start rolling).
+Then gently pat the ends so that the is the same thickness throughout.
+You'll end up with a cinnamon roll log about 12-13 inches long.

-- Use a length of floss to cut each roll, shimmying the floss under the log, lining the floss up with the score lines, then pulling the floss in opposite directions to slice.
+- Use a length of floss to cut each roll by shimmying the floss under the log, lining the floss up with the score lines, then pulling the floss in opposite directions.

-- Transfer cinnamon rolls to a lightly greased 9×9 baking dish.
+- Transfer cinnamon rolls to a lightly greased 8x8 baking dish.